- CM Diagnosis and Your Herbal Prescription

 - How Can I Tell If My Chinese Herbs Are Working?

 1. TCM Diagnosis and Your Herbal Prescription

-Herbal formulas and products are created to correct imbalances within the body based on classical Chinese theories of how each system within the body functions.
-The first thing we will do is review your past and present health as seen through Traditional Chinese Medical theory.
+Herbal formulas and products are created to correct imbalances within the body based on classical Chinese Medical theories of how each system within the body functions.
+The first thing we will do is review your past and present health as seen through this theory.

 You will fill out a very extensive health history questionnaire.
-From this information and information gleaned from interviewing you, I will determine your traditional diagnosis which your custom herbal prescription will be based on.
+From this information Patricia your Chinese herbalist will determine your traditional diagnosis which your custom herbal prescription will be based on.

 In modern China, herbs are used to treat infertility in both men and women and the results of large scale clinical trials are reported in Chinese medical journals; these results have been abstracted in English by a research group in Hong Kong since 1986.